 The plan can be arranged on the following proposals.

 I also encourage you to take a look at my list of the museums and institutions available for free of charge on specific days.
-Many of them fall on a Sunday, but not everyone comes to Warsaw for a weekend, right?. 😉
+Many of them happen on a Sunday, but not everyone comes to Warsaw for a weekend, right? 😉

 Below the following program is a map with the marked places I mentioned in this post.